 This article will list common ones.

-The points made in this article provide usual electrical building codes.
+The points made in this article provide common electrical building codes.
 Check out your local codes for specificity.

 Understanding home wiring is important before doing any modifications as well as new installs.
 And, be aware that an electrical construction permit is usually pulled at your city hall or another municipal building.
 Periodic inspections will be made by the electrical building inspector.

 Wiring for Bedrooms, the Living Room, and the Dining Room

 Note that it is no longer acceptable for the main ceiling light to be activated with a pull chain; it must be a wall switch.
 A ceiling fan light may have a chain but it still must be connected to the switch.